Can I use Venmo in Australia?

 Long story short – you won't be able to use Venmo in Australia.
 There are other options for you, however.
-If you want to send money to someone else in Australia, check out our comparison of digital wallets like Google Pay, PayPal and Beem It.
+If you want to send money to someone else in Australia, Revolut may be a suitable alternative.

 If you want to transfer money to another currency, you'll need an international money transfer service.
 Read our guide on sending money overseas to make sure you get the best deal possible.

 2. Request a transfer.
-Once you’ve created your account, request or send money by clicking the pen and paper icon at the upper right corner of the page.
+Once you've created your account, request or send money by clicking pen and paper icon at upper right.

 4. Tap Pay or Request to complete your transaction.

 What happens when someone sends me money?

 You'll receive notification from Venmo each time a user sends you money.
 Unlike other payment apps, the money you're sent doesn't go directly into your bank account.
 Rather, it stays linked to your Venmo account until you choose to transfer it.
 You can transfer all of your balance or only a portion of it.

 The social component